few-shot-NER-benchmark/few-shot-ner-benchmark.github.io/README.md

 # Few-shot-NER Benchmark
-The repository for the Value Benchmark website
+The repository for the FewNER Benchmark website: https://few-shot-ner-benchmark.github.io/

 # TODO
 - Instructions for submitting pull requests and issues